ulywae/NeuNVS/README.md

 ## Limitations

-· POD Types Only: Objects must be Trivially Copyable.
-Do not use classes with virtual methods or dynamic pointers inside put().
+· POD Types Only: Data must be Trivially Copyable.
+Do not store objects with virtual methods, pointers, or dynamic containers (like std::vector) directly inside put().

-· String Size: Limited by NVS blob constraints (~4000 bytes max).
+· String Size: While NVS supports larger blobs, NeuNVS is optimized for efficiency with a default MAX_BLOB of 256 bytes (Configurable).

-· Thread Safety: Not thread-safe for multi-tasking (use Mutex if accessing from different FreeRTOS tasks).
+· Thread Safety: Fully Thread-Safe.
+Built-in Mutex (Semaphore) protection ensures safe access from multiple FreeRTOS tasks or different CPU cores.

+· NVS Partition: Since NeuNVS uses spare slots for wear-leveling, ensure your NVS partition has enough space for PHYS_SLOTS entries.

 ---